 The truth is, I have ended more relationships over the word “Fine” than I would like to admit…

-I remember numerous arguments I had with men I was dating, all because I did not understand how they communicated.
+I remember numerous arguments that I had with men I was dating all because of not understanding how they communicate.

-Things would be going great, and then suddenly, he would shut down or become distant.
+Things would be going great and then all of sudden it seems he would shut down or become distant.
 I would be certain that something had happened between the two of us that caused him to retreat into silence.

 I’d convinced myself that I had done something wrong to cause the shift.
-I would be confused in those moments, going over the day and wondering what I could have done or said.
-Coming up empty-handed, I began probing him for answers to why he was quiet and seemed mad.
+In those moments I would be confused, going over the day wondering what I could have done or said.
+Coming up empty-handed I’d begun probing him for answers of why he was quiet, why he seemed mad.

-I desperately wanted him to open up to me and share his thoughts or feelings.
-I didn’t trust that he was truly ok; in fact, I thought he was hiding his true feelings.
+I desperately wanted him to open up to me and share what he was thinking or feeling.
+I didn’t trust that he was truly ok, in fact, I thought he was hiding his true feelings.

-The more I pestered him to tell me what was wrong, the further the emotional distance between us grew.
-The tension would finally break when he had enough of me asking, and a fight would break out.
+The more I pestered him to tell me what was wrong the further the emotional distance between us grow.
+The tension would finally break when he had enough of me asking and a fight would break out.

 What I didn’t realize is that men (unlike women) are generally very literal when they communicate with us.
 They say exactly what they feel and think.
 And the biggest revelation to me was this: They rarely, if ever, have hidden meaning to their words.

-The more you question him, the further he retreats into his cave and becomes more agitated.
-Eventually, an issue will actually be because you are not giving him space, and sometimes that’s all men really need.
+The more you question him the further he will retreat into his cave and the more agitated he will become.
+Eventually, an issue will actualize because you are not giving him space, and sometimes that’s all men really need…

-Believe Men when they say there is nothing wrong or he is Fine.
+- Believe men when they say there is nothing wrong or he is Fine.
 Give him the space he needs.
 Remember, it’s not about you.
-You did not do anything to provoke him.
-If he wants to share, he will on his OWN TIME
+You did not do anything.
+If he wants to share he will on his OWN TIME.

-If you take this advice to heart, it can relieve stress in your relationship and bring you peace of mind.
-Remember, men and women are different and communicate in different ways.
-Keep learning about the differences and applying them in your relationship.
+If you take this advice to heart, it can really relieve a lot of the roadblocks in your relationship and bring you peace of mind.
+Remember, men and women are different, and communicate in different ways.